What is BPA?

 - Limit your consumption of canned food, particularly if you are pregnant.

 - Look for canned food labeled as BPA-free or buy food packed in glass jars or waxed cardboard cartons.
-A few small companies sell cans lined with non-BPA alternatives
+See EWG's report on which companies have cans lined with non-BPA alternatives.

 Hard plastic containers